paramveer665/React-Bhojanalya/README.md

 # React Bhojanalya

-A fast and efficient food-ordering web application built using **React.js** and **Parcel** bundler.
+A fast and efficient food-ordering web application built using **React.js** and **Parcel** bundler deployed on Vercel.
 This project aims to provide a seamless and optimized experience for browsing restaurants, viewing menus, and placing orders.

 ## 🚀 Features